 Thursday, August 15, 2019

-CAST envisions using makerspace learning communities in public housing and community centers to help adults develop the learning skills, motivation, and connections they need to thrive in college and career.
+CAST envisions using makerspace learning communities in affordable housing and community centers to help adults develop the learning skills, motivation, and connections they need to thrive in college and career.
 At the same time, the children they care for will prepare for school success in a fun, creative environment.

-Pilot sites would include Boston, Hartford, and New York City.
+Pilot sites would include Boston, Stamford, Hartford, and New York City.
 Partners sought include foundations and corporations, affordable and mixed-use housing complexes, community centers, and local employers.

 “This bold, community-driven approach will tackle the concurrent issues of poverty, disengagement from learning, and the lack of meaningful employment,” says Sam Johnston, CAST’s Director of Postsecondary and Workforce Development.
 “These problems go together and should, therefore, be solved together.”